scolladon/sfdx-git-delta/README.md

 If you do not specify the remote in CI context, the git pointer check will raise an error (as the branch is not created locally).
 This applies to both `--from` and `--to` parameters as they both accept git pointers.

-Exemple comparing `HEAD` with a `development` branch when the CI clone the repository with `origin` set as reference to the remote:
+Example comparing `HEAD` with a `development` branch when the CI clone the repository with `origin` set as reference to the remote:

 ```sh
 sfdx sgd:source:delta --to "HEAD" --from "origin/development" --output .